-Commelina communis L. is the correct and accepted scientific name for the Day Flower.
+Commelina communis L. is the accepted scientific name for this species of Commelina.
 It was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

-The above map from Plants of the World Online, by permission, shows where Commelina communis is native in green and purple where it has been introduced.
+The above map from Plants of the World Online shows where Commelina communis is native in green and purple where it has been introduced.
 The species could be in other areas but may not have been reported.
 The USDA Plants Database shows a similar map of the United States but also includes the state of Washington.

 2019 was a great year for identifying wildflowers on the farm.
 I took photos of Dayflowers in 2018 but I was just barely getting started identifying the wildflowers here.
 In 2019, I decided to ID as many as I could but I got fairly busy at a friend’s farm.
 It wasn’t until the end of August that I took the first photos of Commelina erecta and I didn’t see any C. communis until September 1.

 The Commelina erecta were in a very large colony along kind of ditch where the pasture drains into that leads to the pond.
 At first, I was checking their flowers sterile anthers for reddish-brown dots which is a characteristic of C. communis.
 There was a strange problem… The spath-like bracts the flowers emerge from of Commelina erecta are supposed to be closed while the bracts of C. communis are supposed to be open.
 However, all the flowers in this colony were open instead of closed… The flowers had light blue petals and no reddish-brown dots like C. erects… So why were their bracts open instead of closed?